kodemore/targe/README.md

 ...
 ```

+> Note: if no reference is provided by default everything is accessible within given scope.

 In the scenarios like this, `toffi` provides pattern matching mechanism, so the above can be simplified to:

 ```python